 It can be hard to decide what’s right for you, especially if you don’t know much about your options.
-Taking out an alternative business loan before you fully understand the terms can put you in even more financial trouble.
+Taking out an alternative business loan from a private lender before you fully understand the terms can put you in even more financial trouble.

 Before making any commitments, do your research and gather all the knowledge you can on the pros and cons of each type.
 Understand how to apply, how the process works, and what the risks are both in the short- and long-term.